 In order to find the software that will be most relevant and helpful to you, look for an online payroll service or program specializing in restaurant regulations and management.

 When it comes to compliance, it’s best to be proactive rather than reactive.
-Keeping track of upcoming changes to labor compliance laws through newsletters, social groups, and other resources will allow you to plan ahead and keep your employees in the loop.
+Keeping track of upcoming changes to restaurant labor compliance laws through newsletters, social groups, and other resources will allow you to plan ahead and keep your employees in the loop.

 Planning ahead allows you to set dates for when you’ll begin implementing new policies and discuss with your staff how best to make the necessary changes.